guynir42/AstroRetriever/README.md

 `cfg_file` to specify the file name, and the `cfg_key` to specify the key in the file to load for into that specific object (a project in this example).
-For example, the above code can be written as:
+Most classes will have a default key name already set up, so it is usually ok not to specify the `cfg_key` parameter (this is done using the `Parameters.get_default_cfg_key()` method, which is defined for each subclass of `Parameters`) For example, the above code can be written as:

 ```python